50 FUN Pagan Things To Do in the Fall Plus Powerful Rituals

 One of my favorite pagan things to do in the Fall is to make a scarecrow from old clothes.
 Involve the whole family and use pieces from the whole family’s wardrobes.
 The scarecrow will stand watch at your front door, being a temporary Fall guardian of your home.

 Fall is the perfect time to burn a crap-ton of candles.
 My favorites in the all are apple cider and pumpkin.
 Traditionally, candles were put into windows to help guide the ancestors home on Samhain night.
 Also – Fall is a great time to stock up on black candles that aren’t normally available year-round.
+OR consider making your own candles.

 27. Haunted Houses